 As we mentioned in the previous section, treats can be crucial to giving your dog a positive experience with water.
 Encouraging and rewarding your German shepherd when interacting with water will boost their attitude toward it.

 Also, being mindful while bathing your dog is essential.
 If your dog has an experience where water goes over their heads and makes breathing difficult, they might begin to fear water in general.
+And if they do develop this fear, it’ll be hard to curb.

 Some tips to follow at bath time to ensure no fears (of water) develop include: